-Under our bye-laws, the amount of any fees or other remuneration payable to directors is determined by the Board of Directors upon the recommendation of the compensation committee, which the Board can from time to time delegate certain of its powers to a committee with responsibility for compensation.
+Under our bye-laws, the amount of any fees or other remuneration payable to directors is determined by the Board of Directors upon the recommendation of the CTC.
 We may repay to any director such reasonable costs and expenses as he or she may properly incur in the performance of his or her duties.